J4X-98/Writeups/CTFs/HeroCTF/Chal1/writeup.md

 assert(getEtherBalance() == totalSupply * TOKEN_PRICE);
 ```

-The contract should be safe from this ever deferring, but the developer forgot that you can always force feed a contract using selfdestruct.
+The contract should be safe from this ever being different, but the developer forgot that you can always force feed a contract using selfdestruct.
 I just implemented an easy attack which sent one wei to the contract and was done.

 ```solidity
 pragma solidity 0.8.17;